wagerfield/nuxt-stack/docs/commands/readme.md

 | [`nuxt stats`](./stats.html)   | Generate a Webpack Bundle Analyzer report showing client bundle build stats |

 ::: tip
-To view the usage dialog for any command add `--help` or `-h`.
+To view the usage dialog for any command add `--help` or `-h`

 For example: `nuxt init -h` or `nuxt test --help`

-The same information can also be found on the respective command page by clicking the command name in the table above or in the navigation sidebar.
+The same information can also be found on the respective command page by clicking the command in the table above or in the navigation sidebar.
 :::

 [nuxt-commands]: https://nuxtjs.org/guide/modules#module-package-commands